delta-exchange/just-the-docs/docs/trading-guide/trading-bands.md

 $$UpperBand3 = Vmax $$

 $$LowerBand3=Vmin$$

+Note that Vmax and Vmin are part of the contract's specification

 The allowed trading band for IRS contracts is derived by combining Band1, Band2 and Band3 as per the following equation: